digicatapult/bridgeAI-MLOps-knowledge-hub/monitoring_spike.md

 3. Data Drift can be chosen for individual features (numerical as well as categorical features) or for all the features in the dataset used in Step 1 and Step 2.

-4. Choose a statistical test by which data drift needs to be analysed such as 'chisquare' 'jensenshannon', 'wasserstein' etc (list of all statistical tests are provided here Data drift parameters | Evidently Documentation ).
+4. Choose a statistical test by which data drift needs to be analysed such as 'chisquare' 'jensenshannon', 'wasserstein' etc (list of all statistical tests are provided here - [Data drift parameters | Evidently Documentation](https://docs.evidentlyai.com/user-guide/customization/options-for-statistical-tests)).
 The statistical tests can be chosen for individual metrics as well.

 5. Use any of the Data Drift methods such as DatasetDriftMetric, this metric provides a overall summary of the drift detected from the comparison between the Reference data and the Current data.